Chinik12/polygraphRegenerate/README.md

 # How to use

-If you have a PolyLama, you can access to unlockable content.
+If you have a PolyLama form [PolyLama Project](https://opensea.io/collection/polylama), you can access to unlockable content.

 ![](/repository/image01.png)